kaboc/pot/packages/pottery/README.md

 ```

 However, using grab methods this way is discouraged as it is confusing and can
 easily lead to a bug.
-If you are using [grab_lints](https://github.com/kaboc/grab-lints),
-it will warn you about it.
+If you are using [grab_lints], it will warn you about it.

-Make sure to use Pottery a little earlier to get pots ready before they are used
+Make sure to use `Pottery` a little earlier to get pots ready before they are used
 in a build method.
 Here are two options for it.

 ### Option 1

-Using Pottery in the builder function of PageRoute before navigation.
+Using `Pottery` in the builder function of PageRoute before navigation.

 ```dart
 ElevatedButton(